SonQBChau/dev-tool-tutorials/login_mac.md

 ## Open Terminal in Mac
 Choose one of the following methods:
 - Cmd + Space to open Search bar and type in Terminal
-- Click the Terminal icon in the Dock
+- OR Click the Terminal icon in the Dock
-- Double-click the Terminal icon in Applications> Utilities.
+- OR Double-click the Terminal icon in Applications> Utilities.

 ## Log on to a CSE machine from Mac